Industrial action: FAQs for students

 The Board of Examiners for Programmes will look carefully at the actions and recommendations of the Boards of Examiners for Units before making recommendations on individual student progression and/or award to the Board of Studies.
 It will consider students with valid IMCs against assessment as it normally would.

-In summary, please be assured that the University will take into account the effects of any industrial action or snow closure disruption when making evidence-based decisions about your assessment achievement, and subsequent progression and/or award.
+In summary, please be assured that the University took into account the effects of any industrial action or snow closure disruption when making evidence-based decisions about your assessment achievement, and subsequent progression and/or award.

 What was the strike about?